Connecting RCOs for solidarity and campaigning

 RCOs are small, grass-roots, user-led organisations, so often have difficulties collaborating with other equalities organisations to affect change due to their resources, locations and policies.

-Mapping RCOs and connecting them with other voluntary and community organisations in London will help them to know each other, build relationships, share information, experience, best practice and resources.
-Most importantly, the project will enable RCOs to build the networks and partnerships they need to build solidarity and creating systems change for the benefit of their communities.
+Mapping RCOs and connecting them with other voluntary and community organisations in London could help them to know each other, build relationships, share information, experience, best practice and resources.
+Most importantly, the project will explore ways in which RCOs could build the networks and partnerships they need to build solidarity and creating systems change for the benefit of their communities.

 - Reach out to each other; build relationships, share information, experience, best practice and resources and to learn from each other.

 - Increase their capacity to work together to overcome barriers hence improving their access to information, support, and access to tools, models, and resources.